intellitrend/zabbixapi-php/README.md

 > **Note:** Can only be called after login() was called once before at any time.

 * `return` mixed $reusedSession.
 Decoded Json response from API call or a scalar.
 See Zabbix API documentation for details.
-* `throws` Exception $e.
+* `throws` ZabbixApiException.
 API Error, Session issues or connection problems.
 * `param` string $method.
 Zabbix API method i.e. 'host.get'
 * `param` mixed $params.
 Params as defined in the Zabbix API for that particular method.